Skip to content

 Sutton Courtenay – Recreation Ground – Every Wednesday 9.30-10.30am and Friday at 9.30-10.30am

-The Active Communities team are also organising learn to Nordic Walk for Parkinson’s sessions in Sutton Courtenay.
+There are also Nordic Walk for Parkinson’s sessions in Sutton Courtenay.
 Sessions can be booked as a 1-2-1 or in a group.
 If you’re interested please get in touch with the team via email.

 A group of people standing on a playing field.
 There are tall trees behind them.
 They are smiling for the camera and some are holding jubilee bunting